amiralles/contest/README.md

 ## contest
 Contest is minimalistic testing framework bundled with a freaking fast console runner.
 In contrast with most popular testing frameworks, it's based on conventions and it doesn't require a whole lotta of attributes to identify test cases, setups, teardowns and so on...
-So, in the end, the code reads almost like plain english.
+So in the end the code reads almost like plain english.

 Down below you’ll find a couple of examples on how to write tests using Contest.